Uvalde shooting: Robb Elementary School to be demolished - mayor

 Public anger has risen since the May rampage, with police accused of waiting over an hour to confront the assailant.

 "My understanding - and I had this discussion with the superintendent - is that school will be demolished.
-You can never ask a child to go back or teacher to go back in that school ever," Mr McLaughlin said at the tense council meeting.
+You can never ask a child to go back or teacher to go back in that school ever," Mr McLaughlin said.

 Robb Elementary has nearly 600 students in the second, third and fourth grades.